ss1611/CS220-AU-portfolio-1/di-reflection.md

-## reflection on my digital identity
+## Reflection on my digital identity

 This writing reflects on my understanding of